TheJackiMonster/messenger-gtk/README.md

 ## Features

-Messenger-GTK is a convergent GTK messaging application using the GNUnet Messenger service.
+Messenger-GTK is a convergent graphical messaging application using the GNUnet Messenger service.
 The goal is to provide private and secure communication between any group of devices.

 The application provides the following features: